nnilechie/seneca-housing-platform/README.md

 ---

 ## Challenges We Faced
-- **Menu Visibility Issue**: The "Rental Applications" menu item sometimes disappears due to the Houzez AJAX-based rendering system.
+- **Menu Visibility Issue**: The "Rental Applications" menu item sometimes disappears due to Javascript conflicts with AJAX-based rendering system.
 We implemented a JavaScript workaround but are still refining it.
-- **AJAX Loading**: Making the dashboard dynamic without breaking WordPress hooks proved challenging, especially when integrating it with Houzez’s existing AJAX framework.
+- **AJAX Loading**: Making the dashboard dynamic without breaking WordPress hooks proved challenging, especially when integrating it with defauolt theme AJAX framework.
 - **Custom Credit Scoring**: Implementing a fair, data-driven alternative credit assessment model remains an ongoing challenge.
 - **Membership System**: Designing a flexible subscription model for landlords that allows tiered access to platform features.